 There are at least two ways through which you can disable or lock all Taskbar Settings in Windows 10:-

-- Disable or Lock All Taskbar Settings using Local Group Policy Editor
+1. Disable or Lock All Taskbar Settings using the Local Group Policy Editor

-How to disable or lock All Taskbar Settings using Local Group Policy Editor?
+How to Turn Off or Lock All Taskbar Settings Using Local Group Policy Editor?

 It is possible to disable or lock all taskbar settings in Windows 10 using Local Group Policy Editor (LGPE).
-However, Group Policy is not a part of Windows 10 Home edition.
-If you are still using Windows 10 Home edition, first enable Group Policy Editor (gpedit.msc) to proceed.
+However, Group Policy is not a part of the Windows 10 Home edition.
+If you are still using Windows 10 Home Edition, first enable Group Policy Editor (gpedit.msc) to proceed.

 To disable or lock All Taskbar Settings using Local Group Policy Editor, perform the following steps:-